BPSB/combine-p-values-discrete/docs/index.rst

 * There is no straightforward test to apply to the entire dataset.
 * You want a single *p* value for the null hypothesis taking into account the entire dataset, i.e., you want to combine your test results for the sub-datasets.

-**However,** `combine_pvalues` assumes that the individual tests are continuous (see below what this means), while applying it to discrete tests will yield a systematically wrong combined *p* value.
+**However,** `combine_pvalues` assumes that the individual tests are continuous (see below for a definition), while applying it to discrete tests will yield a systematically wrong combined *p* value.
 For example, for `Fisher’s method`_ it systematically overestimates the *p* value, i.e., you may falsely accept the null hypothesis (false negative).
 This module addresses this and thus you should consider it if:

 * At least one of the sub-tests is *discrete* with a low number of possible *p* values.
 What is a “low number” depends on the details, but 30 almost always is.
 * The combined *p* value returned by `combine_pvalues` is not very low already.

-Also see `comparison`, for a hands-on example, where only combining *p* values with accounting for the discreteness of tests yield the correct result.
+Also see `comparison` for a hands-on example, where only combining *p* values with accounting for the discreteness of tests yield the correct result.

 As a side product, this module also provides Monte Carlo-based **weighted** variants of Fisher’s, Pearson’s, Mudholkar’s and George’s and Edgington’s method, which `combine_pvalues` does not provide.